 “I Need To Replace My Tooth.
 What Should I Do?”

-Bridges have been used to restore missing teeth to patients for years and remain one of the most popular and cost-effective approaches for the restoration of missing teeth.
+Bridges are restorative dentistry options used to close spaces between teeth and have and have remained as one of the most popular and cost-effective approaches for the restoration of missing teeth.
 The term ‘bridge’ comes from the way this prosthetic is created and held in place.
 On either side of the space where the missing teeth used to be, the remaining teeth are filed down and used as mounting points for the bridge.
 These two mounting points are used to secure the bridge, which consists of two crowns and the prosthetic for the missing teeth.
 Two styles of bridges exist, with one being able to be removed for cleaning by the patient, and the other only being removed during dental visits for cleaning by the hygienist.
 Another name for bridges is ‘fixed partial denture’ due to their semi-permanent nature.